Wilfried-O/cloudcast/README.md

 # CloudCast ☁️

-Your modern weather companion — live forecasts, dynamic visuals, and a clean React interface.
+Your modern weather companion — live forecasts, dynamic visuals, and a clean interface.

 ![App Preview](preview-app.png)

 ## 🌦️ Overview

 **CloudCast** is a modern weather app built with **React.js** that delivers real-time weather updates and 5-day forecasts.
-It features dynamic visuals that adapt to the weather, giving users an immersive experience while staying informed.
+It features dynamic visuals that adapt to the weather and time of the day, giving users an immersive experience while staying informed.

+The project is deployed to a Vercel website [(Click here)](https://cloudcast-one.vercel.app/) for you to test the app right away!

 ---

 ## ✨ Features

-- **OpenWeather API Integration** – Fetch current weather and 5-day forecast data for any location in real time.
+- **OpenWeather API Integration** – Get current weather and 5-day forecast data for any location in real time.
 - **Current Weather Display** – Beautiful card view showing temperature, humidity, wind, and more.
 - **Location Search** – Quickly find forecasts by entering a city or location name.
 - **Unit Toggle** – Switch easily between °C and °F.
-- **(Planned)** Dynamic Backgrounds – Backgrounds automatically adjust to match weather conditions (sunny, rainy, cloudy, etc.).
+- **Dynamic Backgrounds** – Backgrounds automatically adjust to match weather conditions (sunny, rainy, cloudy, etc.) and local time at the searched city : dark background at night
-- **(Planned)** 5-Day Forecast – View detailed daily and hourly forecasts in a clean, card-based layout.
+- **(In Progress)** 5-Day Forecast – View detailed daily and hourly forecasts in a clean, card-based layout.
 - **Responsive Design** – Optimized for both desktop and mobile screens.

 ---

 ## 🛠️ Tech Stack

-- **Frontend:** React.js
+- **Frontend:** React.js v.19
 - **Styling:** CSS + CSS Modules
 - **API:** OpenWeatherMap API
 - **Linting & Formatting:** ESLint, Prettier